Florida Gun Tax Holiday 2026: Suppressors Added, Sep 1-Dec 31

 What Changed: Suppressors Now Included

 Florida's 2026 Second Amendment sales tax holiday covers suppressors for the first time, a direct expansion over the 2025 holiday where silencers were explicitly excluded.
-The conference committee for HB 7031-E, the Florida special session tax package, reached agreement in late May 2026 that adds suppressors to the firearm accessories list.
-The Legislature is expected to vote on final passage May 29, 2026.
+The conference committee for HB 7031-E, the Florida special session tax package, reached agreement in late May 2026 that adds suppressors to the firearm accessories list, and the Senate bill page shows the package ordered enrolled on May 29, 2026.

 The practical impact: a Florida resident buying a suppressor between September 1 and December 31, 2026 saves the state's 6% base sales tax plus any applicable county surtax on the purchase price.
 On a $600 rifle suppressor, that is roughly $36 to $48 in immediate savings at checkout.
 On a $1,200 precision rifle can, savings approach $90.
 Florida has no price ceiling on the exemption, so the dollar benefit scales directly with the purchase price.